K-PK66/RucBaseNXDU-WK-/SQL/Answer.md

 WHERE course_id='CS-101' and semester='Fall' and takes.ID=student.ID;
 ```

-**3.Query the student ID, name and grade of the students who have taken 'Database System Concepts'(course title), and the query results are sorted in descending order of grade.**
+**3. Query the student ID, name and grade of the students who have taken 'Database System Concepts'(course title), and the query results are sorted in descending order of grade.**

 Answer: